 Japanese Measurement Unit

-Sorry to keep you waiting for so long.
-You surely were waiting for more information on the unit shaku.
+I bet you were waiting for more information on the unit shaku.
 Now here it is.

-Japanese swordsmiths use this measurement unit all the time.
+Japanese swordsmiths use this measure all the time.

 Japanese Blades Classified by Length